-Under the No Action Alternative, the applicant would not receive federal funding for the construction.
-The project consists of the construction of fencing and the purchase of equipment including wiring, drills, fence posts, portable electric generator and tractors which would inhibit the economic growth opportunity that the applicant would not otherwise have under the PRDOH Re-Grow Puerto Rico program.
+Under the No Action Alternative, the applicant would not receive federal funding for the construction and installation of a new greenhouse, the installation of solar panels, and the purchase of a power invertor for the solar power system, and two water cisterns which would inhibit the economic growth opportunity that the applicant would not otherwise have under the PRDOH Re-Grow Puerto Rico program.
 As a result, these owners may not be able to experience the growth needed to recover and expand their agriculture activities.
 A provision of the grant allows for economic development for businesses.
 The No-Action alternative would not allow for the economic development for this applicant.